-In this case, the action is not performed and the function (HAdd, HModify, ...) returns True (no error).
+In this case, the action is not performed and the function (HAdd, HModify, etc.) returns True (no error).

 - cancel the execution of the current HFSQL function by assigning "E" to the HFSQL state variable: H.ToDo = "E".

-In this case, the action is not performed and the function (HAdd, HModify, ...) returns False.
+In this case, the action is not performed and the function (HAdd, HModify, etc.) returns False.
 The error message is as follows: "The action on XXX file was interrupted by the trigger".

-: When a "BEFORE" trigger and an "AFTER" trigger are associated with a HFSQL function, if the "BEFORE" trigger cancels the execution of the HFSQL function (by positioning H.ToDo to "A"), the "AFTER" trigger is not run.
+: When a "BEFORE" trigger and an "AFTER" trigger are associated with an HFSQL function, if "BEFORE" cancels the execution of the HFSQL function (by setting H.ToDo to "A"), "AFTER" is not run.

 In the procedure code, the MyFile

-keyword is used to find out and handle the name of the file on which the trigger was activated.
+keyword gets and handles the name of the file on which the trigger was fired.
 For an "AFTER" trigger, if the HFSQL command was not run properly, the procedure associated with the trigger is not run.

-If the automatic tests activate triggers that use dialog boxes (YesNo
+If the automated tests activate triggers that use dialog boxes (YesNo

 , ...), these dialog boxes must be disabled when the test is run by InAutomaticTestMode